fai9al7dad/Tawseel-Wa-Tasgheel-JS-SDK/readme.md

 # note:
-this is still in pre mvp mode.
+this is still in pre mvp phase.

 # definition